DHorse2/Mdm_Powershell_Modules/readme.md

 # Mdm System Management Modules

 ## Order of script execution for a new system.
+Begin in the Bootstrap Module Directory

 If Language Mode is not Full:
 Dev_Env_LanguageMode

 Then:
 Dev_Env_Install_Modules_Win

+If you encounter any conflicts with local vs previously installed modules:
+. .\Dev_Module_Import.ps1

 Initialize-Dev_Env_Win